 This is a reenactment of the purchase.
 I forgot my camera because I was so busy that day.
-I do renderings for $500 bucks.
-Let me know if you need one.

 I drive about 70 miles each way to work everyday, and with gas prices these days eventually my wallet was going to give.
 The Raider just wasn't cutting it as far as miles per gallon, or looks for that matter.
 So, I decided I wanted to buy a new project to get me to and from work.
 I wanted to buy something somebody had already 'bagged, to save some money on buying most parts.
 What I bought was a real beater.
 It was somebody else's project and had pretty much seen its good days already.
 It had a really crappy four-link that wasn't set up properly, the compressors were fried, the gas tank was strapped into the bed, and the valves and switches were disconnected.
 You had to air up each 'bag individually with an air chuck to air it up.
 What a pain!